-The following interest in joint operation is included in these consolidated statements:
+The following interests in joint operation is included in these consolidated statements:

-PPJV - SaskCentral has 33.33% (2022 - 33.33%) interest in PPJV.
-On January 1, 2020, SaskCentral entered into a joint venture agreement, referred to as PPJV, with Alberta Central and Credit Union Central of Manitoba to administer the outsourcing of payments processing capabilities with IBM Canada Ltd., previously performed by CUPS Payment Services (CUPS).
+PPJV - SaskCentral has 33.33% (2023 - 33.33%) interest in PPJV.
+On January 1, 2020, SaskCentral entered into a joint venture agreement, referred to as PPJV, with Alberta Central and Credit Union Central of Manitoba to administer payments processing, previously performed by CUPS Payment Services.
 The PPJV provides payment services and related support services to the members of its owners as well as to other organizations.
+PPJV is an unincorporated joint operation structured through a separate vehicle with a contractual agreement.
+This separate vehicle is an unincorporated joint venture and is not seen as a separate entity under law.
+An unincorporated joint venture does not offer limited liability and the assets and liabilities held in the separate vehicle are regarded legally as the assets and liabilities of the joint venturer based on their proportionate share in the joint operation.
+The contractual agreement between SaskCentral, Alberta Central, and Credit Union Central of Manitoba states that the gross revenues, expenses, income and losses of the joint operation shall belong to, be owned by and borne exclusively by the three parties in proportion to their ownership share in the joint operation.
 SaskCentral accounts for its share of PPJV's assets, liabilities, revenue and expenses in these consolidated financial statements, which are recorded following SaskCentral's accounting policies for these assets, liabilities, revenues, and expenses.